Powered by

 Although these jobs are essential for the health and even the functioning of any society, they are also especially difficult and dangerous tasks to carry out in India, where, contrary to what happens in developed countries, they are hardly valued.

-In fact, sanitation work is not well paid and most workers are day laborers or contractors whose income is unpredictable, making them highly susceptible to financial shocks.
+Sanitation work is not well paid and most workers are day labourers or contractors whose income is unpredictable, making them highly susceptible to financial shocks.
 In addition, their permanence in the informal economy means that very few can access loans and cash assistance, so they often have to use their savings to address health problems and diseases caused by the many occupational risks they run.

-Average life sanitation workers is 40 to 45 years
+Average life sanitation workers are 40 to 45 years

 This occupational hazard is precisely the main problem of the Safai Karamcharis: every day, they run the risk of dying from suffocation due to poisonous gases or even being buried by poorly constructed sewers.
 They also have huge long-term negative consequences, as they are exposed to diseases such as cholera, hepatitis, meningitis, jaundice, skin disorders, and even cardiovascular diseases, which they suffer disproportionately more than the rest of the Indian population. because, almost always, they carry out their tasks without having access to adequate safety equipment.